Saumya8/PayChain_Crypto/README.md

 This is an Asset Management System built on a blockchain framework, providing functionalities for block creation, mining, and transaction verification.
-This was created as part of Crypotgraphy Project [BITS F463]
+This was created as part of Crypotgraphy Project - BITS F463

 ## Technologies Used
 **Frontend:** HTML, CSS, Bootstrap